craigermcgreger/NTCIP_8008/README.md

 - MkDocs
 - Material for MkDocs

-The proess to install the local environment is defined in the [documentation conventions](https://k-vaughn.github.io/ITS-open-source/) of the [ITS Open-Source Process](https://k-vaughn.github.io/ITS-open-source/) with no exceptions or extensions.
+The process to install the local environment is defined in the [documentation conventions](https://k-vaughn.github.io/ITS-open-source/) of the [ITS Open-Source Process](https://k-vaughn.github.io/ITS-open-source/) with no exceptions or extensions.